Bowling: Right-arm fast

 Sponsored by: Pellacraft

-Charging in at a height of 6ft 4in, the 27-year-old has an appetite for pace which is satisfied with aggressive deliveries that explode off the pitch.
+Charging in at a height of 6ft 4in, the fast bowler has an appetite for pace which was on display for all to see in his first year with the Club in 2017.

-The right-arm seamer, currently number one in the South African Cricket’s Association’s domestic MVP rankings, has enjoyed a fruitful domestic career that has spanned eight years and one Test match, and he will join Derbyshire after making his county cricket debut last season for Kent.
+The right-arm seamer has enjoyed a fruitful domestic career that has spanned nine years and one Test match, and he joined Derbyshire after a previous spell in county cricket in 2016 at Kent.

-Hardus featured in four matches for the Canterbury-based side at the end of the 2016 season and marked his debut with a five-wicket haul.
+Hardus featured in four matches for the Canterbury-based side and marked his debut with a five-wicket haul.
 He finished with impressive stats of 20 wickets at an average of just 19.

-He then returned to South Africa, where is currently playing for the Bizhub Highveld Lions – a club which he has represented for four years.
-Prior to joining the Lions in 2012, Viljoen played for the Titans and Easterns.
-His domestic efforts have garnered 357 first-class wickets at an average of 26.15.
+He then returned to South Africa, where he plays for the Bizhub Highveld Lions – a club which he has represented since 2012.
+Prior to joining the Lions, Viljoen played for the Titans and Easterns.
+His domestic efforts have garnered over 400 first-class wickets at an average of 26.

 An all-format player, Hardus has enjoyed domestic success in the white-ball arena, having won the RamSlam T20 competition with the Lions in 2013.
 He has since accumulated 55 wickets in the shortest format, across 48 matches, at an average of 23.56.
 He has also taken 103 List A wickets in 71 outings.